Creates a new ParameterizedPointPainter.

 The expression that determines the scale factor to apply to the icons.

-will enlarge the icon.If not set, icons are never re-scaled.
+1 corresponds to the original size of the icon.<1 will shrink the icon.>1 will enlarge the icon.If not set, icons are never re-scaled.

 To create expressions, you must use ExpressionFactory.
 The expression must be well-formed and resolve to a number.
-Note that any attribute used in the expressions must be specified in the constructor parameterattributes
+Note that any attribute used in the expressions must be specified in the constructor parameterattributes.

 If you want to update the styling very often, consider using parameters in your expressions.